How do I get better WiFi for my guests and staff?

 Is WiFi Deep Blue’s core business?

-Yes, Deep Blue Communications core business is engineering, installing and supporting WiFi for hospitality, retail and entertainment venues.
+Yes, Deep Blue Communications core business is engineering, installing and supporting WiFi for hospitality, hotels, retail, and entertainment venues, like amusement parks.

 What makes Deep Blue stand out compared to other WiFi service providers?

 Some say WiFi providers are all the same, but that’s not true.
-Our Passion for WiFi make us stand out from the competition.
+Our Passion for WiFi makes us stand out from the competition.

 Does Deep Blue provide WiFi for retail?

-Yes, Deep Blue is an approved WiFi provider for many retail outlets.
+Yes, Deep Blue is an approved WiFi solution provider for many retail outlets.

 Does Deep Blue provide high user density WiFi such as amusement parks and stadiums?

 Yes, Deep Blue is a WiFi provider for high user density environments.
-This includes both indoor and outdoor venues such as conferences, live entertainment events, and marinas.
+This includes both indoor and outdoor venues such as conferences, amusement parks, live entertainment events, and marinas.

 Does Deep Blue have an enterprise level dashboard to monitor hotels real time?